-Only 25-minutes from the city, get ready to discover Lamma’s unique local charm with our guide for where to eat, drink, shop!
+Only 25 minutes from the city, get ready to discover Lamma’s unique local charm with our guide on where to eat, drink, and shop on Lamma Island!

-Known by some as Hong Kong’s ‘hippie island’, Lamma has evolved since it’s more bohemian days and has a lot to offer from cosy cafes and quality restaurants, to cool hang-outs and even its own mini-music festivals.
-Once a traditional fishing village, Lamma is Hong Kong’s third largest island and is only a short 25-minute escape from the city, with boats that go to either of its two sides – Yung Shue Wan (the more populated), or Sok Ku Wan.
+Known by some as Hong Kong’s ‘hippie island’, Lamma has evolved since it’s more bohemian days and has a lot to offer, from cosy cafes to quality restaurants, cool hang-outs and even its own mini-music festivals.
+Once a traditional fishing village, Lamma is Hong Kong’s third largest island and is only a short 25-minute escape from the city, with boats that go to either of its two sides – the more populated Yung Shue Wan, or Sok Ku Wan.
 The island’s laid-back vibe, abundant hiking trails and quiet beaches make it perfect for a day of exploring.
-So jump on the ferry from Central Pier and get ready to discover Lamma’s unique local charm and authentic island life…
+So hop on the ferry from Central Pier and get ready to discover Lamma’s unique local charm and authentic island life…

-Known for having some of the best seafood in Hong Kong, Lamma has a number of great authentic local seafood restaurants, but Andy’s Seafood (which has been running for 19 years!), is hands down the best for Cantonese staples done right.
-Perfect for a post hike feast, order the minced quail wrapped in crispy lettuce, salt and pepper squid, eggplant hotpot, garlic prawns and a couple of chilled Tsing Taos to satisfy a hungry table.
+Lamma has a number of great authentic local seafood restaurants, but Andy’s Seafood is hands down the best for Cantonese staples done right.
+Perfect for a post-hike feast, order the minced quail wrapped in crispy lettuce, salt and pepper squid, eggplant hotpot, garlic prawns and a couple of chilled Tsing Taos to satisfy a hungry table.
 Make sure to call ahead and book the alfresco terrace for a sunset dinner with a view.

 Banyan Bay Cafe

-For a wholesome brunch to cure any hangover, head down to Banyan Bay Cafe where you will be taken care of with friendly service and generous portions of perfectly poached eggs, golden toasted bread and fresh fruit smoothies.
-Order the Cath’s special with avocado and ask to sit around the back for a quiet seaside view.
+For a wholesome brunch to cure any hangover, head down to Banyan Bay Cafe where you will be looked after with friendly service and generous portions of perfectly poached eggs, golden toasted bread and fresh fruit smoothies.
+Order the Cath’s Special with avocado and ask to sit around the back for a quiet seaside view.

 Kin Hing Tofu Dessert